svthalia/concrexit/migration.md

 ## Documents

+Make sure you have valid login credentials for thalia.nu.

+To migrate all documents execute `python manage.py migratedocuments` and enter the required login information.

 ## Education

+Make sure that the API key is available as `MIGRATION_KEY` in settings.py.

+To migrate the events, make sure that membershave been migrated.
+Then simply execute `python manage.py migrateeducation`.

 ## Events

-Make sure that the API key is available as `EVENTS_MIGRATION_KEY` in settings.py.
+Make sure that the API key is available as `MIGRATION_KEY` in settings.py.

 To migrate the events, make sure that members, committees and boards have been migrated.
 Then simply execute `python manage.py migrateevents`.